 Whilst we are a small business, we learnt early that our grove is too big to be run as a boutique provider or hobby farm.
 Our focus from very early on has been on maximising productivity given our limitations so we can deliver great value quality Extra Virgin Olive Oil to our customers.
 We've managed to do this with minimal chemicals and with limited water.
 We are not organic - but we are low impact.

-We also learnt that Olive growing is like any other primary production enterprise.
+We also learned that Olive growing is like any other primary production enterprise.
 Engaging with the local rural community was like being woken up from a dream.
 (I won't go into the detail!).
-With lots of local advice we realised that the primary determinants of our produce was nature and that we needed to work with what we had because whatever we would add would only ever have short term benefit and quite likely long term detrimental impacts.
+With lots of local advice, we realised that the primary determinants of our products were nature and that we needed to work with what we had because whatever we would add would only ever have short-term benefit and quite likely long-term detrimental impacts.
 So healthy trees and healthy soil are the things we focus on.
 We have limited water and therefore we live with the seasonal variations in yield, choosing not to push the trees artificially.

 Given all the challenges with the primary production issues, they really are just things to be understood and “lived” with.
-We have learnt to expect the unexpected and to not have unrealistic expectations.
+We have learned to expect the unexpected and to not have unrealistic expectations.

 Australian consumers need to pressure the government to implement tougher labelling regulations across all food groups.
 For the olive oil industry, this would mean that much of the deceitful labelling of imported bulk oil would be stopped.
 It wouldn’t be called Extra Virgin Olive oil because much of it is not Extra Virgin Olive oil!
 A very high proportion of it is adulterated deodorised rancid oils that are deceitfully labelled.

-So enough of me being on our high horse...I could type for days.
+So enough of me being on my high horse...I could type for days.
 Please explore the rest of the story and if you have questions just call or drop us a message.